LisadiKaprio/portfolio/content/projects/Geotastic.md

 ::lightbox-images{:items='["/geotastic-login.png", "geotastic-login"]'}
 ::

 My favourite part was finding cluttered UI and making it more clear and more spacious.
-In the redesigned login/register window I focused on making it more familiar and closer to how such modals are usually designed and modeled, because I noticed myself as a user of this website getting confused whenever I opened this window.
+In the redesigned login/register window, I focused on making it more familiar and closer to how such modals are usually designed and modelled, because I noticed myself, as a user of this website, getting confused whenever I opened this window.

 ::lightbox-images{:items='["/geotastic-multiplayer.png"]'}
 ::